c-mege/phpweathermap-history/README.md

 *you must have a phpweathermap working and generating maps for this script to work*

+See the nice [network weathermap](https://www.network-weathermap.com/) for more information.

 To generate the galery, you'll need to add a cron with a user with correct rights :

 `*/5  *    * * *   /opt/librenms/weathermapHistory.sh  >> /dev/null 2>&1`